trivnguyen/tri-nguyen-web/content/author/admin/_index.md

 As a member of the [LIGO](https://www.ligo.org/) collaboration, I've worked with [Dr. Michael Coughlin](https://www.michaelwcoughlin.com/) to apply machine learning to characterize and subtract the non-linear noise coupling mechanisms in the LIGO detectors.
-At MIT, I will be working with the LIGO MIT data analysis group, under the supervision of [Dr. Erik Katsavounidis](http://www.mit.edu/~kats/) and [Prof. Salvatore Vitale](https://sites.google.com/site/follemente/).
+At MIT, I'll be working with the LIGO MIT data analysis group, under the supervision of [Dr. Erik Katsavounidis](http://www.mit.edu/~kats/) and [Prof. Salvatore Vitale](https://sites.google.com/site/follemente/).

-In May 2019, I will receive my BSc in Physics & Astronomy from the University of Rochester.
+In May 2019, I'll receive my BSc in Physics & Astronomy from the University of Rochester.
 As an undergradate, I worked with [Prof. Segev BenZvi](https://www.pas.rochester.edu/~sybenzvi/) and [Prof. Regina Demina](http://www.pas.rochester.edu/~regina/) on a variety of projects in supernova neutrino simulations, computational cosmology, and Type Ia supernova spectra classification.